ianpetrarca/hicetnunc_api_guide/README.md

 Hicetnunc is a open source movement that created the Tezos NFT specification called an 'OBJKT.'
 Unlike other NFT platformns, hicetnunc uses Tezos, which is a proof-of-stake blockchain with significantly less fees and environmental impact caused by mining.
 Hicetnunc.xyz allows you to create, collect and interact with the Tezos blockchain.

-## Usage
+## Usage and Code Examples
-How does one go about using it?
-Provide various use cases and code examples here.
+How does use and run these code examples?

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.